WindowDetective/WindowDetective/readme.txt

 Changes In This Release
 -----------------------
+New features
+ - Able to start/stop message capture in the messages pane.
+ - Able to clear message list in messages pane.
+ - Scroll bar info is shown in the properties pane.
+Minor improvements
- - In the message pane, more information is shown for message parameters.
+ - Added some more message parameter definitions.
-   Parameter names are used (as defined in the Windows documentation) instead of "wParam" and "lParam".
- - Define custom messages and their parameters using xml.
+ - Added "parent" as a searchable field.
+Also replaced "process name" and "process id" with just "process", which has a drop down list of all available processes.
+ - Window Detective will ignore messages sent from itself to another window (which it sometimes does to get window info).

 Known Issues